svpernova09/homestead-docs/12.x/daily-usage.md

       schedule: true
 ```

-The Cron job for the site will be defined in the `/etc/cron.d` folder of the virtual machine.
+The cron job for the site will be defined in the `/etc/cron.d` directory of the Homestead virtual machine.

+<a name="configuring-mailhog"></a>
-### Configuring Mailhog
+### Configuring MailHog

-Mailhog allows you to easily catch your outgoing email and examine it without actually sending the mail to its recipients.
-To get started, update your `.env` file to use the following mail settings:
+[MailHog](https://github.com/mailhog/MailHog) allows you to intercept your outgoing email and examine it without actually sending the mail to its recipients.
+To get started, update your application's `.env` file to use the following mail settings:

 ```ini
 MAIL_MAILER=smtp